LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 Anytime data moves from one layer to the next, we store all data that did not qualify for the next layer in a separate table with equal name but suffix `_unqualified` with all fields from the source table.
 This allows us to investigate which rows did not qualify and will make it significantly easier to find out why.

-Also for our current data sources it does not appear to make sense to store their “history”.
+Also for our current data sources (not kafka or clickhosue) it does not appear to make sense to store their “history”.
 If CFTC or EIA notice a mistake in their data and correct it, we will download the entire reports and simply rewrite the old and wrong values on the next pipeline run.
 This is very pragmatic and easy for small data sources where we simply can load and overwrite the whole thing.
 The analysts don’t care what the old, possibly wrong values were; they just want the (correct) data.
 This also makes the pipelines idempotent which is nice.

+Special treatment is given to the raw streaming data and the processed streaming data.
+One nice observability solution or testing solution (for the test environment for example) is to run batch jobs on kafka to pull the raw data *and* the category data.
+Another batch job pulls data from clickhouse.
+Then we can analyze, during runtime of the streaming pipeline:

+- How much data is lost between raw and processed ?
+- How much data is lost between processed in kafka and clickhouse?
+- What is the latency between ib connector and clickhouse (via metadata fields)?
+- What is the current throughput of the pipeline ?

+The answer to the first two questions should be zero, by design of the architecture.
+So in theory we dont need to track that, however , depending on the current trust level of the user base we might still track it in production.

+Surely there are other ways of answering these questions but by doing so we also backup the raw and processed data in the data lake during runtime!

 **Invariants**